frontenddogma/web-development-glossary/manuscript/t.md

 Tom’s Obvious, Minimal Language
 : A configuration file format that is intended to be easy to read and write due to obvious semantics which aim to be minimal, and that is designed to map unambiguously to a dictionary.
 TOML was released in 2013 by Tom Preston-Werner.&nbsp;[†](#w-toml) ℹ︎&nbsp;[github.com/toml-lang/toml](https://github.com/toml-lang/toml)

+Tomcat
+: → Apache Tomcat

 TOML
 : → Tom’s Obvious, Minimal Language

-Tomcat
-: → Apache Tomcat

 Tooling
 : All the software used in the development process.
-The term “tooling” is often used particularly to refer to CLI tools and scripts with which parts of the workflow are being supported or automated.
+The term “tooling” is often used particularly to refer to CLI tools and scripts with which parts of a workflow are being supported or automated.

 Top-Level Domain
 : One of the domains at the highest level in the hierarchical Domain Name System of the Internet.
 The top-level domain names are installed in the root zone of the name space.
 For all domains in lower levels, it is the last part of the domain name, that is, the last label of a fully qualified domain name.
-For example, in the domain name www.example.com, the top-level domain is “com”.
-Responsibility for the management of most top-level domains is delegated to specific organizations by the Internet Corporation for Assigned Names and Numbers (ICANN), which operates the Internet Assigned Numbers Authority (IANA), and is in charge of maintaining the DNS root zone.&nbsp;[†](#w-tld)
+For example, in the domain name “example.com”, the top-level domain is “com”.
+Responsibility for the management of most top-level domains is delegated to specific organizations by the Internet Corporation for Assigned Names and Numbers (ICANN), which operates the Internet Assigned Numbers Authority (IANA) and is in charge of maintaining the DNS root zone.&nbsp;[†](#w-tld)

 Top-posting
 : A posting style in which the reply precedes the quoted original message.&nbsp;[†](#w-posting-style)